Vasculogenic mimicry: Hypoxia and tumor microenvironment

 The major signaling pathways involved in vasculogenic mimicry.
 Vascular signaling (purple), Stem cell signaling (blue), and Hypoxia (green) are the major pathways shown.

 Another major mechanism through which vasculogenic mimicry is induced is hypoxia.
 Hypoxia is very common in tumors due to insufficient vasculature to provide oxygen for the rapidly proliferating tumor issues within what is known as the tumor microenvironment.
 To circumvent this problem, tumors utilize a diverse set of pathways to promote various angiogenesis strategies as well as vasculogenic mimicry.
 Hypoxia inducible factors (HIFs) are transcription factors which are able to remain functional during hypoxic conditions, bind to hypoxia responsive elements (HRE) on the genome.
 Gene targets with HRE sites bind HIF and mediate gene transcription.
 The location of HRE sites on the genome varies among cancer cell types, however hypoxia based signaling has been found to activate VM related genes including VE-cadherin, COX-2, Twist, Nodal, EphA2, VEGF-A, and VEGR-1.
 Hypoxia can also promote VM through other signaling pathways such as NF-κB, which upregulates Twist expression, an inducer of VM.
-It is important to note as well that many chemotherapeutic agents used in the treatment of cancers intentionally drive hypoxia in tumors as a treatment strategy by inhibiting tumor angiogenesis.
+Many chemotherapeutic agents used in the treatment of cancers intentionally drive hypoxia in tumors as a treatment strategy by inhibiting tumor angiogenesis.
 While these treatments vary in efficacy depending on cancer type and patient, it has been shown that such therapies may actually drive tumors down more aggressive routes through the promotion of VM based tumor survival.